 re:Building with Nuxt Content v2

-When I originally built the the Ogre Cave, it was for the purpose of learning Nuxt 2 and experimenting with Core Web Vitals (CWV).
-Of course, back then, I also had the full intention of practicing my writing, but the handful number of posts since then is enough proof of me not meeting my own expectations. :)
+When I originally built the Ogre Cave, it was to learn Nuxt 2 and experiment with Core Web Vitals (CWV).
+I also had every intention of practicing my writing — but the handful of posts since then is proof enough that I didn't meet my own expectations. :)

 Installing nuxtjs v3 with content v2

-With the recent release of the stable version of Nuxt 3, I have decided to rebuild the site over the weekend.
-Creating a new instance of the Nuxt project with Content v2 enabled is pretty straightforward.
-You just run the following step, and you have a working skeleton for your blog:
+With the recent stable release of Nuxt 3, I decided to rebuild the site over the weekend.
+Creating a new Nuxt project with Content v2 is pretty straightforward.
+Just run the following and you have a working blog skeleton:

 pnpm dlx nuxi init <content-app> -t content